 Wherever you find new guidelines radically changing previously-accepted practices, you will also find someone trying to get around them.
 But it behooves companies to be ahead of the guidelines instead of trying to work around them.
 Just ask Volkswagen.

-For its shady dealings (which the BBC broke down here), Volkswagen is paying the price to the tune of $20 billion—one of the most expensive corporate payouts in United States’ history.
+For its shady dealings (which the BBC broke down here), Volkswagen is paying the price to the tune of $20 billion—one of the most expensive corporate payouts in the United States’ history.
 But it’s not all about the money.
 While the circumstances differ, the production industry can learn a few lessons from Volkswagen’s scandal about how to walk above board and avoid ending up in court.

 Culture is everything, and it’s about to shift for the production industry